1400–1500 in European fashion: Fabrics and fur

-Wool was the most popular fabric for all classes by far, followed by linen and hemp.
+At all levels of society, wool continued to be the predominant material for fabrics, exceeding by far the next most important textile sources, linen and hemp.
 Wool fabrics were available in a wide range of qualities, from rough undyed cloth to fine, dense broadcloth with a velvety nap.
 High-value broadcloth was a backbone of the English economy and was exported throughout Europe.
-Wool fabrics were dyed in rich colours, notably reds, greens, golds, and blues, although the actual blue colour achievable with dyeing with woad (and less frequently indigo) could not match the characteristic rich lapis lazuli pigment blues depicted in contemporary illuminated manuscripts such as the Très Riches Heures du duc de Berry.
+Wool fabrics were dyed in rich colours, notably reds, greens, golds, blues, and even shades of pink and purple, although the actual blue colour achievable by dyeing with woad (and less frequently indigo) could not match the characteristic rich lapis lazuli pigment blues depicted in contemporary illuminated manuscripts such as the Très Riches Heures du duc de Berry.

 Silk weaving was well established around the Mediterranean by the beginning of the 15th century, and figured silks, often silk velvets with silver-gilt wefts, are increasingly seen in Italian dress and in the dress of the wealthy throughout Europe.
-Stately floral designs featuring a pomegranate or artichoke motif had reached Europe from China in the 14th century and became a dominant design in the Ottoman silk-producing cities of Istanbul and Bursa, and spread to silk weavers in Florence, Genoa, Venice, Valencia, and Seville in this period.
+By the 14th century, floral designs featuring pomegranate motifs had reached Europe from (northern) China and Central Asia, becoming dominant in the stately variations designed by the silk weavers of Florence, Genoa, Venice, Valencia, and Seville and in the Ottoman silk-producing cities of Istanbul and Bursa, from this period and into the 1400s.

+Towards the end of the 14th century, Italian silk and velvet manufacturers were applying their advanced weaving skills to achieve ever more complex designs.
+By the 15th century, they were creating bold and intricate variations on an undulating "pomegranate pattern" (a name applied later, to encompass any design incorporating the pomegranate motif, even where the motifs came to more closely resemble flora such artichokes, thistles, lotus and palmettes).
+These grand, symmetrical, vegetal designs were seen most frequently in Europe between 1420 and 1550, almost to the exclusion of other pattern types.

 Fur was worn, mostly as a lining layer, by those who could afford it.
 The grey and white squirrel furs of the Middle Ages, vair and miniver, went out of style except at court, first for men and then for women; the new fashionable furs were dark brown sable and marten.
 Toward the end of the 15th century, wild animal furs such as lynx became popular.
 Ermine remained the prerogative and hallmark of royalty.